jessp01/devilspie2/README.md

 With this, both `file1.lua` and `file2.lua` will be called whenever a window is closed.

+As of v0.46, each script has 5 seconds to do its job ane exit or it will be unceremoniously interrupted.

 ## Scripting

 The scripting language used is [Lua](https://www.lua.org/).